michaelwick/michaelwick.github.io/index.md

 ### News
+Our paper on the trade-off of fairness and accuracy was accepted at NeurIPS 2019.

 Michael is an Area Chair for the first annual Conference on [Automated Knowledge Base construction (AKBC)](http://www.akbc.ws/2019/) 2019, to take place in the resplendent Amherst, MA.
 Hope to see you all there.